Highlights from the Ratings and Financial Report for Catabasis Pharmaceuticals Inc. (CATB)

-Catabasis Pharmaceuticals Inc. (NASDAQ:CATB) went up by 14.57% from its latest closing price compared to the recent 1-year high of $8.59.
-The company’s stock price has collected 20.56% of gains in the last five trading sessions.
-Press Release reported 4 hours ago that Catabasis Pharmaceuticals Reports Fourth Quarter and Full Year 2020 Financial Results and Provides a Corporate Update
+Catabasis Pharmaceuticals Inc. (NASDAQ:CATB) went up by 3.19% from its latest closing price compared to the recent 1-year high of $8.59.
+The company’s stock price has collected 21.92% of gains in the last five trading sessions.
+Press Release reported on 03/11/21 that Catabasis Pharmaceuticals Reports Fourth Quarter and Full Year 2020 Financial Results and Provides a Corporate Update

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.